• Summary

 Tristel plc is incorporated in England and Wales and is subject to the UK City Code on Takeovers and Mergers.
 Its shares are listed on the Alternative Investment Market (AIM); there are no other exchanges or trading platforms on which Tristel plc has applied or agreed to have any of its securities admitted or traded.
 There are no restrictions on the transfer of Tristel plc’s AIM securities.
 The Company’s Ticker Symbol is TSTL.

-The number of shares in issue on 1 4 August 2024 was 47,614,993 (Ord 1p).
+The number of shares in issue on 07 February 2025 was 47,702,343 (Ord 1p).

 For details of what the Company does, please refer to the “About” section of this website.

-The information on this investor website is being disclosed for the purpose of AIM Rule 26 and was last updated on 11th July 2024.
+The information on this investor website is being disclosed for the purpose of AIM Rule 26 and was last updated on 18th March 2025.

 • Investor Relations